britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 };
 ```

-Before configuring the chart, this time we will get the container's size to apply it as the chart width:
+Before configuring the chart, we figure out the container's size to apply it as the chart width:
 ```js
 const containerWidth = container.node().getBoundingClientRect().width;
 ```

-Configuring and rendering the Line Chart will follow an identical approach:
+Configuring and rendering the line chart follows an identical approach as with the bar chart:
 ```js
 lineChart
     .margin({bottom: 50})